bobvanluijt/audio-convolutional-neural-network/README.md

-# Audio to PNG for Convolutional Neural Network training
+# Audio to image (PNG) for Convolutional Neural Network training

 The goal of this project is to train a convolutional network with images of sounds, an image is an array of audio bits represented by RGB colors.